oméga 3 bienfaits santé

 What makes omega-3s so special compared to other fatty acids is their chemical configuration.

-Omega-3s are made up of several carbon atoms linked together not only by single bonds, but also by double bonds. double bonds.
+In fact, omega-3s are made up of several carbon atoms linked not only by single bonds, but also by double bonds. double bonds.

 The term "omega 3 simply means that the first double bond of the fatty acid in question is located on the 3thcarbon atom.